vespa-engine/documentation/en/performance/practical-nearest-neighbor-search.md

 </pre>

-Vespa also supports having multiple document side embedding fields, which also can be searched using multiple `nearestNeighbor` query operators in the query, preferably using `or`.
+Vespa also supports having multiple document side embedding fields, which also can be searched using multiple `nearestNeighbor` query operators in the query.

 <pre>
 field embedding type tensor&lt;float&gt;(x[384]) {